 A review of a financial report consists of making enquiries, primarily of persons responsible for financial and accounting matters, and applying analytical and other review procedures.
-A review is substantially less in scope than an audit conducted in accordance with Australian Auditing Standards and consequently does not enable us to obtain assurance that we would become aware of all significant matters that might be identified in an audit.
-Accordingly, we do not express an audit opinion.
+A review is substantially less in scope than an audit conducted in accordance with Australian Auditing Standards consider, if the form of presentation allows, identifying the page numbers on which the reviewed financial report is presented.